-Your doctor will ask about your medical history to determine if you are a good candidate for injection of RADIESSE® injectable implant.
-In order to avoid complications and unsatisfactory results, RADIESSE® injectable implant should not be used if:
+Your doctor will ask about your medical history to determine if you are a good candidate for injection of RADIESSE®.
+In order to avoid complications and unsatisfactory results, RADIESSE® should not be used if:

 - You have severe allergies marked by a history of severe reactions (anaphylaxis), or history or presence of multiple severe allergies.
 Use of this product may result in an allergic reaction. - You have had a severe reaction (hypersensitivity) to any of the components (CaHA, sterile water, sodium carboxymethylcellulose, glycerin).
-Use of this product may result in an allergic reaction. - You have a bleeding disorder (for example, hemophilia, or Von Willebrand disease).
+Use of this product may result in an allergic reaction. - You have a bleeding disorder.